Yuvalevy1/hello-world/README.md

 # hello-world
 This is a training repo
-I am aצ Information Systems Engineer student
+I am an Information Systems Engineer student